ietf-wg-alto/draft-alto-oam-yang/introduction.md

 Maintenance (OAM) & Management of Application-Layer Traffic Optimization (ALTO) Protocol.
 The basic purpose of this YANG data model is discussed in Section 16 of {{RFC7285}}.
-The operator can use the data model to create and update ALTO information resources, manage the access control, configure server-to-server communication and server discovery, and collect statistical data.
+The operator can use the data model to create and update ALTO information resources, manage the access control, configure server discovery, and collect statistical data.

 The basic structure of this YANG data model is guided by Section 16 of
 {{RFC7285}} and {{RFC7971}}.
 Although the scope of the YANG data model in this